shutter-network/rolling-shutter/rolling-shutter/README-dev.md

 Run `make test` to run the tests

+For any static test data, please use `../testdata` folder

 ## Linting

 Run `make lint` to run `golangci-lint`.
 Run `make lint-changes` to run